Suggested filters

 Send Cooldown

-Once an OTP is sent to a mobile number, the API enforces a 5-minute cooldown before another OTP can be sent to the same number.
-A POST request made within the cooldown window returns HTTP 200 with an empty response and no OTP is sent.
+Once an OTP is sent to a contact, the API enforces a 30-second cooldown before another OTP can be sent to the same contact.
+A send request made within the cooldown window returns HTTP 200 with an empty response and no OTP is sent.

 Recommended